 of his death was appendicitis from which he has been a sufferer

 for several years.
-An operation was performed last Saturday
+An operat on was performed last Saturday

 by Drs.
-Barrow and Skillmsn, of this city, and Dr. McMurtry, of
+Barrow and Skillman, of this city, and Dr. Mchurtry, of

 Louisville.
 The Operation use a successful one, but the ravages